keith-turner/accumulo-ohc/README.md

 # accumulo-ohc

 Accumulo-OHC is a custom cache implementation for Accumulo that builds on [Caffeine][1] and [OHC][2].
-Caffeine is used caching frequently used block on the Java heap.
-OHC is used for caching less frequently used blocks in a larger off heap cache.
+Caffeine is used for caching frequently accessed blocks on the Java heap.
+OHC is used for caching less frequently accessed blocks in a larger off Java heap cache.
+The reason to do this to avoid the Java garbage collector.
+This cache has been test with 1 billion key values all stored in a 4GB on-heap + 40GB off-heap cache.

 Accumulo-OHC builds uses a new caching SPI introduced in Accumulo 2.0.0-SNAPSHOT.